BolehVPN Review: Quick Expert Summary

 Overall, BolehVPN’s support isn’t great.
 There’s no call center or live chat, there are very few support guides, and the support reps don’t always reply over email.
 But at least there are a handful of helpful setup guides.

-BolehVPN has secure desktop apps, fast speeds on most servers, okay P2P support, and it works with a few streaming services, including Amazon Prime and Hulu.
+BolehVPN has secure desktop apps, fast speeds on most servers, okay P2P support, and it works with a few streaming services, including Amazon Prime and Hulu in the US.

-In my speed tests, I experienced a fairly standard 42% average slowdown, and I had fast download, streaming, and browsing speeds while connected to servers in Europe and North America (I’m based in Romania).
+In my speed tests, I experienced a fairly standard 42% average slowdown, and I had fast download and browsing speeds while connected to servers in Europe and North America (I’m based in Romania).
 But my speeds considerably slowed down when I connected to more distant servers (in Asia).

 Security-wise, BolehVPN has 256-bit AES encryption, OpenVPN, a questionable no-logs policy, and a kill switch.
 It also has good extra security features like perfect forward secrecy, Tor support, and obfuscation — although obfuscation doesn’t work in China or other restricted countries.

 Overall, BolehVPN is a decent VPN, but there are many things I don’t like about it.
-Its no-logs policy isn’t guaranteed 100% of the time, the server network is very small, there are no dedicated mobile apps, the desktop apps aren’t user-friendly, split-tunneling is inconvenient to use, the streaming servers aren’t able to access Netflix, there’s no IPv6 or WebRTC leak protection, and the customer support is pretty bad.
+Its no-logs policy isn’t guaranteed 100% of the time, the server network is very small, there are no dedicated mobile apps, the desktop apps aren’t user-friendly, split-tunneling is inconvenient to use, the streaming servers don’t work with Netflix, there’s no IPv6 or WebRTC leak protection, and the customer support is pretty bad.

 BolehVPN has 5 plans, which are all backed by a 14-day money-back guarantee, and the shorter-term plans are a good value compared to other VPNs.

 Is BolehVPN safe?